norton120/pirate_baby/content/posts/generative_driven_design.md

 “_I am going to parameterize all the tests that use TPS IDs with both dashes and underscores, I don’t think we need a stand-alone test for this then.
 And then I will abstract all the TPS ID parsing to a single TPS model._”

-Notice how this wasn’t an unreadable wall of code, unimportant context and comment noise?
+Notice how this wasn’t an unreadable wall of code + unimportant context + comment noise?

 The Engineer scans the plan, which consists of more granular steps:
 1. Updating 12 tests to parameterized dash and underscore TPS IDs